-Backed by equine expertise.
-Tailored to your horse's needs.
-Build a custom plan in under 2 minutes — from Schneider Saddlery, trusted by horse owners since 1948.
+A science-based baseline you can take to your vet, nutritionist, or feed dealer.
+Built in under 2 minutes from NRC equine nutrition standards — by Schneider Saddlery, trusted by horse owners since 1948.

-Answer a few questions about your horse and we'll build a custom daily nutrition plan, cost estimate, and product recommendations.
+Answer a few questions and we'll build a daily nutrition baseline, cost range, and product recommendations.
+It's a starting point — pair it with input from your vet, nutritionist, or feed dealer for a final plan.

 Tell us about the horse.
 These basics drive the nutrition calculations.